scuzzydude/asimov/asimov.md

 I was sort of hoping with the whole Rockets theme and all, I might write myself into a sweet set of season tickets.
 That bit about the restaurants certainly didn't help my case.
 I've got one last play, sort of a go for broke, knockout punch.
 In Houston, we call this kind of play *The Kiss of Death*.

 In October of 2020, Daryl Morey, the innovative General Manager of the Houston Rockets, quit.
-Two months later two MVP superstars had run away, Morey was running the 76ers, and the Rockets went from perianal contender to the very worst team in the NBA.
+Two months later two MVP superstars had run away, Morey was managing the 76ers, and the Rockets went from perianal contender to the very worst team in the NBA.
 What exactly happened is unclear, but an event a year earlier almost certainly played a part in Morey burning down the house on his way out of town.

 On October 4th, 2019, Morey tweeted something that was politically offensive to China.
 This created quite a controversy, both from freedom of speech and business management points of view.
 China was a huge market for NBA broadcasts and merchandize, it was a costly decision.
 I'll defend Daryl Morey's right to say whatever the hell he wants to say until my last breath.
 I'll also defend both the NBA and the Rockets, as private organizations, for their right to support or not to support Morey's right to say what he thinks as well.
 This right if foundational to my identity as a proud American.